CENTER FOR THE DEVELOPMENT OF PROFESSIONAL QUALIFICATION OF MEDICAL WORKERS

 Participants of World War II and Labor Veterans

-From the establishment of the Institute in 1932 until 2017, 11 individuals served in the position of Rector:
+From 1932 until 2017, 11 individuals served as Rector:

 - 1932–1938 — Moisey Ilich Slonim